InstituteforDiseaseModeling/idmtools/docs/data-analysis/platform-analysis.md

 # PlatformAnalysis

-`PlatformAnalysis` runs analyzers as a remote **SSMT (Shared Services Management Tool) work item** on COMPS, rather than locally.
+`PlatformAnalysis` runs analyzers as a remote **SSMT** work item on COMPS, rather than locally.
 Simulation output files stay on the cluster, eliminating the need to transfer large datasets to your local machine.

 ## What Can PlatformAnalysis Do?